 Clearly, your lighting consultant will not be able to answer all these questions.
-Seek input from the local police or campus security, teachers, students, coaches, and others who are affected by the quality of light you provide.
+Seek input from the local police or campus security, teachers, students, coaches, and others who are

 Fourth, make your decisions with respect to overall considerations and, to the extent practical, monitor continuing results.
 How is the accident rate affected?
 How much was saved?
 Have insurance rates been lowered?
 How much was saved?
 Has athletic performance been enhanced?
 Have new opportunities for income been created?
 In short, has your awareness of High-Benefit Lighting produced the results that others in your position have achieved?